How Christians Can Experience a Sense of Belonging

 It's God's heart that we fellowship with each other.
 Such fellowship should flow from hearts filled with love for each other.
 King David resonated this theme when he exclaimed, "Behold, how good and how pleasant it is for brethren to dwell together in unity!"
 Psalm 133:1 (KJV).

 Sometimes obstacles come in the way of genuine fellowship with fellow believers, but we need to ask God for the help we need to overcome these hindrances.
 God knows the deep longing of each person's heart for connection and a sense of belonging, and he provided this need by his Son Jesus Christ through his body, the church.
+As the family of believers, God gives us the gift of fellowship to grow to become more like him.

 Focus Questions: What do you enjoy most about the fellowship you share in your church?
 Is there anything you can do to reach out more to a specific group in your church?

-What the Bible says About Building Strong Relationships
+Bible Quotes On Building Strong Relationships

 - “A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another” (John 13:34-35).